WebSockets

 ## Receiving Messages

-Messages from the server should be JSON objects:
+Messages from the server should be JSON objects with a `content` field:

 ```json